 The Gender, Sexuality & Feminist Studies Program offers several awards to Duke graduate students.
 All qualified Duke graduate students may apply; however, priority is given to Ph.D. students enrolled in the Certificate Program in Feminist Studies.

 The Graduate School funds two dissertation fellowships housed in the Gender, Sexuality & Feminist Studies Program.

 Travel & Conference Awards

 In order to encourage Gender, Sexuality & Feminist Studies students to attend interdisciplinary events, to present their research at academic or professional conferences, and to take part in special projects where they can deepen their feminist education, the program offers travel and research funding each year.
 A limited number of grants of up to $500 each (as reimbursement, per university policy) are available to students twice a year.

-In addition, the GSF graduate program offers a separate $600 travel award to any Duke graduate student presenting a paper (i.e., that is accepted) at the National Women's Studies Association (NWSA) annual conference.
+In addition, the GSF graduate program offers a separate NWSA Travel & Conference funding of up to $600 each year to any Duke graduate student presenting a paper (i.e., that is accepted) at the National Women's Studies Association (NWSA) annual conference.